Guo Mei: Research

-2006 Developed an original creativity of microtransplantation for the treatment of leukemia.
-This technology opens up new opportunities for treating leukemia in world.
+2006 Developed an original creativity of microtransplantation for the treatment of leukemia, which opens up new opportunities for treating leukemia in world.

 From 2010 to 2015, she took part in 12 projects of national 863 and provincial projects.
 As the first applicants, she took five scientific research projects, including the National Ministry of science and Technology Department project, National 11th Five-Year Plan key project of scientific and technological and National 12th Five-Year Plan key project of scientific and technological.